Zero Deforestation

 Coffee and Tea

 Coffee is one of the most popular drinks consumed worldwide.
-We achieved our commitment to source Asda own brand coffee (ground and bean), and tea (own brand, excluding flavoured teas), in 2021.
+We achieved our commitment to source Asda own brand coffee (ground and bean), and tea (own brand, excluding flavoured teas), from certified sources in 2021.

 Palm Oil